AspireOne/GemiTARS/docs/current_state.md

 - **Overall Project**: ~40% complete

 The foundation is solid - Gemini Live API integration and conversation state management are working well.
 The next critical step is implementing the audio output pipeline to enable the full conversational experience.

-A conversational AI voice assistant inspired by TARS from Interstellar, featuring continuous multimodal conversations powered by Gemini Live API.
-Uses a distributed architecture with a compact ESP32 "head" for I/O and a server "brain" for AI processing, enabling rich voice and vision interactions with function calling capabilities.